Milla Jovovich: Recent works (2010–present)

 video on demand release in North America, despite theatrical runs abroad.
 Jovovich made a cameo appearance reprising the role of villain Katinka in 2016's Zoolander 2.
 Resident Evil: The Final Chapter (2016), the sixth and final film of the Resident Evil franchise, starred Jovovich as Alice as she continues her vengeance against Umbrella for the death of her allies and the catastrophe they have caused.
 Time Out in its review for the film noted: "While the franchise has slackened into dependably dumb post-apocalyptic thrills, star Milla Jovovich has only gotten better, seasoning her long-legged athleticism with a commanding stare".
 The Final Chapter was the highest-grossing film in the franchise, earning over US$312 million worldwide.

 In Shock and Awe (2017), Jovovich played the wife of an investigator working on the reasons behind the Bush Administration's 2003 invasion of Iraq, starring opposite Woody Harrelson and Tommy Lee Jones.
 In Future World (2018), she obtained the role of a drug lord, alongside James Franco, who also directed the film.
 While reviewers felt Jovovich was "underused" in Shock and Awe, Future World holds a 0% approval rating on review aggregator website Rotten Tomatoes, based on 9 reviews.
 Jovovich starred as the administrator of an island-bound reform school in the fantasy film Paradise Hills (2019), the directorial debut of Alice Waddington.
 She also played the evil Vivienne Nimue, the Blood Queen in the Hellboy reboot movie, released in 2019.

+Jovovich is the co-founder and owner of the production company Creature Entertainment.